 The best time to visit Panglao Beach is during high tide and it’s also a great location to watch the sunset in Panglao.

-Hinagdanan Cave is a famed Bohol tourist attraction for not only its unique beauty but also the interesting story of how it came to be.
+Hinagdanan Cave is a famed tourist attraction for not only its unique beauty.

 Hinagdanan Cave is located on the northern coastline of Panglao.
 From Alona Beach, it’s a short 15-minute drive to reach Hinagdanan Cave and the entrance fee is 50 pesos.

-Inside the cavern, you’ll find a large freshwater pool that glows a fluorescent turquoise colour and large stalagmite pinnacles hang from the ceiling.
+Inside the cavern, you’ll find a large freshwater pool that glows a fluorescent turquoise color and large stalagmite pinnacles hang from the ceiling.